ov-oluwatuyi/SpreadsheetProject1/README.md

 ### About Wine Quality Dataset
 ## Description:
 This datasets is related to red variants of the Portuguese "Vinho Verde" wine.The dataset describes the amount of various chemicals present in wine and their effect on it's quality.
-The datasets can be viewed as classification or regression tasks.
-The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).Your task is to predict the quality of wine using the given data.
+The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).
+Provide some useful insights about the dataset.
 A simple yet challenging project, to anticipate the quality of wine.

 The complexity arises due to the fact that the dataset has fewer samples, & is highly imbalanced.